 Interestingly, the default mode network shuts down during meditation, mindful activity, through psychedelics, amongst others.
 Long-term meditators show a reduction of DMN activity even when not focused on tasks.
 Keep in mind this network is the I-centre of the brain which forms an ego and “autobiography.”

-The dance between these two networks hints at the struggle between creative and necessary problem solving and viewing life circumstances as problematic.
+The dance between these two networks hints at the struggle between necessary problem solving and viewing life circumstances as problematic.
+Is the latter the result of the problem-solving ability being misplaced?
 How do we find balance?
 How do we put problems in perspective?
 And is a problem a problem if you don’t think it’s a problem?